 Styling itself as an Asian barbecue and rock ‘n’ roll bar, this brand-new restaurant and karaoke spot opened up in Rosebank’s buzzing stretch in November.
 The menu runs the gamut of cuisine from Thailand, Vietnam, China, Korea and Japan, and dishes are fusion-inspired rather than authentic.
 The tiramisu, for instance, features mascarpone, Italian finger biscuits soaked in soju, and Vietnamese coffee.

 This spot took the title of Best Tapas Eatery in Gauteng at the Eat Out Mercedes-Benz Best Everyday Eateries in October.
-The vast menu also offers pizzas, pasta, steak, pork belly and Woodview Wagyu sirloin, but it’s the tapas that pulls the crowds.
+The menu offers pizzas, pasta, steak, and pork belly.

 Chantel Dartnall’s magnificent fine-dining restaurant came in at number two in this year’s Top 10.
 The Grande Degustation menu (R1250) is bucket-list stuff.